ghoshsubh/ML-project/docs/source/Linear_regression.rst

 Now we have :math:`\theta`, we can estimate the new output :math:`\hat{y}_{n+1} = x_{n+1} \theta`.
 There are some drawbacks in the exact solution:
   1. If :math:`n` is very large, it is computationally very expensive to process all :math:`n` points together.
-Specifically, the time complexity to find an inverse of an matrix is :math:`\bigo(n)`.
+Specifically, the time complexity to find an inverse of an matrix is :math:`\O(n^{2.373})`.

 Approximate Solution
 --------------------